gusvega-dev/tf-plan-apply-gcp/README.md

 ### Terraform Plan Fails
 Check the logs for errors:
 1. Check for syntax issues in your Terraform files.
-2. Verify Google Cloud credentials are correctly set in the GOOGLE_APPLICATION_CREDENTIALS environment variable.
+2. Verify Google Cloud credentials are correctly set in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

+### Terraform Apply Skipped
+If `apply_status` is `skipped`, this means Terraform detected no infrastructure changes.
+This is expected behavior when no updates are required.

 ### Workdir Not Found
 Make sure: